Convert PJPEG to EPSI

 EPSI, standing for Encapsulated PostScript Interchange, is a file extension used primarily in the printing and graphic design industries.
 It stores PostScript data along with a low-resolution preview in bitmap format, facilitating the visualization of graphic content in layout applications without needing to interpret the complex PostScript code.
 Introduced in the 1980s by Adobe Systems, EPSI files serve as a bridge between different software applications, ensuring consistent and high-quality output in various publishing workflows.
 Their efficiency and adaptability have made them a standard for exchange of graphic data in professional environments.

-You will be redirected to the download page to see the conversion status and download your EPSI file.
+You will be redirected to the download page to obtain the EPSI image.

 Rotate PJPEG to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to EPSI.